Professional Skills Certificate

 9:00 a.m. to noon, January 14 & 16, 2015

 Unit 1.
 Global Positioning System (GPS) tools are used intensively by consultants, and engineering and research organizations.
 During this workshop waypoints, route tracking, mapping and data downloading by using GPS software will be taught.

 Unit 2: Map preparation from collected data, including GPS data, can be a complicated task.
 At the same time, maps can be prepared by using user friendly web GIS tools with available datasets.
 The workshops participants will learn how to prepare maps by using the web GIS data basin system.

 Using real world examples, this workshop addresses effective budgeting and budget management – skills required for environmental practitioners, whether they are working for NGOs, consulting firms or in academia.

-Twyla Rudovica is the financial officer at SENS and the Global Institute for Water Security.
-A certified management accountant (CMA designation), she manages the operational budgets of both the school and the institute, and also oversees a number of major research funds.
+Tracey McHardy is Financial Officer at SENS.
+A certified accountant, she manages the operational budget of the School, and oversees a number of major research funds.

 Sharla Daviduik is Administrative Officer at SENS.
 In addition to providing administrative support for the School’s leadership, she coordinates all faculty searches and staff hires at the School.